 Chocolate walnut brownies with walnuts and fudgy cocoa powder — it's so easy to make this chocolate and walnut brownie recipe!
+These brownies with walnuts are the kind you make once and then immediately get asked for the recipe!
 If you love eating a chocolate brownie with walnuts, then this recipe for chocolate brownies with nuts is the one for you!

 *This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases.
 Please see my disclosure for details*.